 like bus service which you can hop on and off.
 You can buy a day pass or a two day pass and use it to travel up and down the river at your pleasure.
 The boats are nice too--- wooden decks and glass walls and roof.

-You can click on all the above photos as well as these photos below to see them full size
+You can click on these photos below to see them full size